 \textbf{Semi-supervised semantic segmentation}.
-Early methods utilize a GAN model in semi-supervised segmentation in \cite{hung2018adversarial, mittal2019semi, souly2017semi}, where an adversarial loss is trained on unlabeled data.
+Early methods use a GAN model in semi-supervised segmentation \cite{hung2018adversarial, mittal2019semi, souly2017semi}, where an adversarial loss is trained on unlabeled data.
 Consistency regularization based approaches \cite{ouali2020semi, french2019semi, ke2020guided, luo2020semi, luo2020semi} have also been proposed recently, and achieve promising results.
 They depend on the fact that unlabeled data and labeled data have the same distribution, so it expects the trained model to have consistent and reliable predictions for both the unlabeled data and the labeled data.
-In these works, different unlabeled images under different transformations are used as the input of the model, and consistency loss is enforced on the prediction mask of the model.
-Nowadays self-training pushes the performance of state of the arts \cite{chen2005naive, zoph2020rethinking}.
-However, these methods are very simple to use self-training and do not try to solve the noise impact caused by pseudo labels.
+In these works, different unlabeled images under different transformations are used as the input to the model, and consistency loss is enforced on the prediction mask of the model.
+To date, self-training pushes the performance of the state-of-the-art \cite{chen2005naive, zoph2020rethinking}.
+Note that none of them attempted to solve the negative impact caused by noisy pseudo-labels.

-\textbf{Data augmentation.} Data augmentation is an effective regularization.
-The basic policy of data augmentation contains random flip, random crop, etc., which are commonly used on semantic segmentation.
-In addition to the basic strategy, the inception-preprocess \cite{szegedy2015going} is more advanced when the input image color is randomly disturbed.
-Recently, AutoAugment \cite{cubuk2018autoaugment} improved the inception- preprocess for image classification, using reinforcement learning to search the optimal combination of existing strategies.
-RandAugment \cite{cubuk2020randaugment} proposed a significantly reduced search space which allows it to be trained on the target task with no need for a separate proxy task.
-However, these works are about image classification.
-In this paper, we try to apply strong augmentation to semantic segmentation and solve the problems in this process.
+\textbf{Data augmentation.} Data augmentation is an effective regularization technique.
+The basic policy of data augmentation contains random flip, random crop, etc., which are commonly used in training vision models.
+In addition, the inception preprocess \cite{szegedy2015going} is more sophisticated when the input image color is randomly disturbed.
+Recently, AutoAugment \cite{cubuk2018autoaugment} improves the inception preprocess for image classification, using reinforcement learning to search for the optimal combination of augmentation strategies.
+RandAugment \cite{cubuk2020randaugment} proposes a significantly reduced search space which allows it to be trained on the target task and dataset, thus removing the need for a separate proxy task or dataset.
+All of these works tackle image classification.
+In this paper, we propose to apply strong augmentation to semantic segmentation.